philrz/super/docs/commands/super-db.md

 Each load operation creates a single [commit object](#commit-objects), which includes:
 * an author and message string,
 * a timestamp computed by the server, and
-* an optional metadata field of any type expressed as a Super JSON value.
+* an optional metadata field of any type expressed as a Super (SUP) value.
 This data has the type signature:
 ```
 {